Fiercely committed to the promise of American education, to our families, to our students, and to one another

 Managing Director of Leadership Development

 As managing director of leadership development, Janna Genzlinger focuses on the development of Ascend’s future leaders, through her design and guidance of the successful resident director program as well as the teaching fellows program.
-Prior to accepting this role, Genzlinger was the managing director of schools where she trained and supervised school directors at multiple Ascend schools and designed network-wide training programs for resident directors, deans, and teachers.
+Prior to assuming this role, Genzlinger was managing director of schools, where she trained and supervised school directors at multiple Ascend schools and designed network-wide training programs for resident directors, deans, and teachers.
 She first joined Brooklyn Ascend Charter School as the dean of students, and later became school director.
 Prior to her work at Ascend, Genzlinger was an adjunct professor at Hunter College and RELAY Graduate School of Education, where she designed courses for teachers pursuing their elementary education certification.
 She also worked as the arts director and music teacher at Excellence Boys Charter School in Brooklyn.
 Genzlinger earned a bachelor’s degree from Boston University and a master’s from Teacher U at Hunter College.